-- Research organisations legal entities which meet the definition of a research organisation given in the Support of Research and Development Act No. 130/2002 Sb. and in the Framework, which carry out the project alone or in cooperation with other participants. - Undertakings legal entities and natural persons which, according to Annex 1 to Regulation of the Commission No. 800/2008, conduct economic activities, carry out the project alone or in cooperation with other participants, and prove their ability to co-fund the project from non-public resources.
+• Research organisations - legal entities which meet the definition of a research organisation given in the Support of Research and Development Act No. 130/2002 Sb. and in the Framework, which carry out the project alone or in cooperation with other participants.

+Undertakings - legal entities and natural persons which, according to Annex 1 to Regulation of the Commission No. 800/2008, conduct economic activities, carry out the project alone or in cooperation with other participants, and prove their ability to co-fund the project from nonpublic resources.

-3.7.2 | Programme for Security Research for National Needs 2016-2021 (VH)
+3.7.2 Programme for Security Research for National Needs 2016 - 2021 (VH)

 The main objective of the programme is to deliver better national security by supporting research that meets the needs of state administration and enables those responsible for national security to acquire, master, maintain and develop specific abilities for performing effectively.

-According to information from the RD&I IS, this programme has, until March 2019, supported 40 projects with state aid totalling CZK 0.519 billion.
+According to information from the RD&I IS, support has been provided (until March 2020) for 43 projects.